Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 What to record for every entry

 Date.
 Time in.
 Time out.
 Who entered (you, a contractor, a property manager).
 What was done.
 What was observed.
-Proof that notice was served (date served, method, kept copy).
+Proof that notice was served (date served, method, copy kept on file).
 If photos were taken, note the file names or attach them to the log entry.

 Protecting against “missing items” claims